abhivadali13/2021_Spring_finals/README.md

 The NBA Draft Lottery determines the order that the 14 worst teams will select upcoming talent in the NBA Draft.

-- Every team is assigned a certain set of odds to pick #1 overall in the draft, with worse-performing teams having the highest chance.
+- Every team is assigned a certain set of odds to pick #1 overall in the draft, with worse-performing teams having the higher chances.
 - The worst three teams will have equal odds at selecting #1.
-- After the first four picks have been set, the remaining teams will pick in inverse order, based on standings.

 A typical lottery ball machine is used to carry out the NBA Draft Lottery.